KBNLwikimedia/Wikidata-KB-Overview/README.md

 # Wikidata & KB national library of the Netherlands, an overview

-*An overview of how Wikidata is used by/in/for both the linked open datasets (thesauri) and public domain heritage collections of the KB, national library of the Netherlands.*
+*A (non-exhaustive) overview of how Wikidata is used by/in/for both the linked open datasets (thesauri) and public domain heritage collections of the KB, national library of the Netherlands.*

 Latest update: 21 November 2023